Badge to Ballot: Hector Tavarez Enters Congresional Race Against Jeff Van Drew

 Taravez said he believed at the time what he was doing with Egg Harbor and Atlantic City PAL was more important than what he could as a politician.
 He said Van Drew’s positions before the Jan.
 6 riot and what he considered was a tepid response afterward left him “embarrassed” to call Van Drew his Congressman.

 “Across the country, what we’ve seen with the violence got me a step closer to thinking about running,” Tavarez said.
 “Then on Jan.
 6, it just really put me over the top.
-I just decided at that point that I was either going to get somebody to run or as it turned out, I ended up deciding that it was best that I ran myself.”
+I just decided at that point that I was either going to get somebody to run or, as it turned out, I ended up deciding that it was best that I ran myself.”

-The District 2 Congressional area is purple, covering covers Salem, Cumberland, Cape May and Atlantic counties and portions of Gloucester, Camden, Burlington and Ocean counties.
+The District 2 Congressional area is purple, covering Salem, Cumberland, Cape May and Atlantic counties and portions of Gloucester, Camden, Burlington and Ocean counties.
 It went for Barack Obama twice, but elected Republican representatives.
 That changed in 2018 when Van Drew won the seat as moderate Democrat after the retirement of Republican Frank LoBiondo.

 But Van Drew switched his party affiliation in early 2000 as Democrats tried to impeach Trump the first time.
 Van Drew edged Amy Kennedy, the wife of former Democratic Rep. Patrick Kennedy to keep the seat last year.